research

 Climate scientists project rising average temperatures and increasing frequency of temperature extremes.
 We study how extreme temperatures affect corporate profitability across different industries and whether sell-side analysts understand these relationships.
 We combine granular daily data on temperatures across the continental U.S. with locations of public companies’ establishments and build a panel of quarterly firm-level temperature exposures.
 Extreme temperatures significantly impact earnings in over 40% of industries, with bi-directional effects that harm some industries while others benefit.
 Analysts and investors do not immediately react to observable intra-quarter temperature shocks, though earnings forecasts account for temperature effects by quarter-end in many industries.

-Chris B. Barrett, Ariel Ortiz-Bobea and Trinh Pham
+Chris B. Barrett, Ariel Ortiz-Bobea, Trinh Pham

 Review of Environmental Economics and Policy